 This guide is intended to serve as a resource hub for faculty engaged in research and pedagogical activities around the topics of service-learning and community-based engagement.
 This guide pulls together academic literature and resources and provides links to opportunities for engagement.
 This resource is a living document and we encourage your feedback, recommendations, and participation to improve it.
 Please contact Lauren Haberstock (firstname.lastname@example.org) with any suggestions.

-The Pepperdine Volunteer Center defines Service-Learning as, "an educational experience in which students participate in an organized service activity that meets identified community needs and reflect on the service activity in such a way to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility."
+We define Service-Learning as an educational experience in which students participate in an organized service activity that meets identified community needs and reflect on the service activity in such a way to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility.

 Many definitions of service-learning exist but at the core of each definition is the idea that students will become involved in meeting community needs in a way that employs their academic and civic knowledge and skills as part of their educational journey.